jedlimlx/Cellular-Automaton-Viewer/README.md

 *Copy* - Copies selected cells to an RLE <br>
 *Paste* - Pastes the cells that are stored as an RLE on the clipboard <br>
 *Delete* - Deletes the selected cells <br>
+*Random Soup Settings* - Settings for the random soup generation <br>

 **Control Menu**: <br>
 *Set Generation* - Sets the generation based on user input <br>